-- MUA 1171-1181 or 1172-1182-Brass I, II.
+- MUA 1171-1181 or 1172-1182 Brass I, II.
 Private lessons in the fundamental techniques, reading and interpretation.
-Materials from standard repertoire are selected to suit individual needs. - MUA 1241-1251-Class Guitar I, II (Non-Majors).
-Fundamental skills of chording, strum technique, notation, and melody playing.
+Materials from standard repertoire are selected to suit individual needs. - MUA 1241 Class Guitar for Non-Majors I. Fundamental skills of chording, strum technique, notation, and melody playing.
 This course does not fulfill the applied music requirements for music majors.
 Class meets one hour each week of the semester.
-One semester hour credit each.
-Jackson County Campus. - MUA 1331-Organ I (Non-Majors).
+One semester hour credit.
+Jackson County Campus. - MUA 1251 Class Guitar (Non-Majors).
+Continuation of MUA 1241.
+Class meets one hour each week of the semester.
+One semester hour credit.
+Jackson County Campus. - MUA 1331 Organ I (Non-Majors).
 For students who desire organ as an elective.
 One private lesson each week.
 One hour practice daily.
-One semeter hour credit.
-Jackson County Campus. - MUA 1471-1481 or 1472-1482-Percussion I, II.
+One semester hour credit.
+Jackson County Campus. - MUA 1471-1481 or 1472-1482 Percussion I, II.
 Private lessons in the fundamental techniques, reading and interpretation.
 Materials from standard repertoire are selected to suit individual needs.